Mishel Mancheno

-Mishel Andrea Mancheno Dávila is an Ecuadorian lawyer and politician who became the Legal Secretary to Ecuador's new president, Daniel Noboa in 2023.
-In 2024 she stood down to stand for the election and she became the National Assembly's Vice President.
+Mishel Andrea Mancheno Dávila (born c.
+1991) is an Ecuadorian lawyer and politician who is currently serving as President of the National Assembly since 2025.
+She has previously served as the Legal Secretary to the Presidency from 2023 until 2024.
+In 2024 she stood down to stand for the election and she became the National Assembly's vice president.

 Life

 Mancheno studied law at the Universidad Nacional de Chimborazo and business management at the Interamerican University of Ecuador.
 She has a master's degree from the Spanish University of Valencia.

 On 23 November 2023 at the Carondelet Palace she was formally made the Legal Secretary to the new President Daniel Noboa.
 Other appointments that day included Gabriela Sommerfeld, and Arianna Tanca.
 New ministers in the government also included Ivonne Núñez, Monica Palencia and Zaida Rovira.